albarlow/WLED/usermods/BME280_v2/README.md

 #define USERMOD_BME280
 ```

-If you are using Home Assistant, this creates a device with sensors for Pressure, Humidity, Temperature, Dew Point and Heat Index.
+If you are using Home Assistant, there is an option to create a discoverable device with sensors for Pressure, Humidity, Temperature, Dew Point and Heat Index.
 This can be disabled if required.

 Changes include:
 - Adjustable measure intervals